 01. Unvaccinated or Vaccinated with Brucella Abortus Strain RB 51 Vaccine.
 Intact male and female cattle and domestic bison that are six (6) months of age or older.
 (3-31-22)

-122. Movement Into Or Out Of Eradication Areas.
+122. Movement Out Of Eradication Areas.

 Cattle or domestic bison shall not be moved into or out of an eradication area except by the authorization of the Administrator.
 (3-31-22)

 01. Permits Authorizing Movement.
-Movement of cattle or domestic bison into or out of an eradication area shall require a permit issued by the Administrator.
+Movement of cattle or domestic bison out of an eradication area shall require a permit issued by the Administrator on an approved form.
 (3-31-22)

-02. Contents of Permits.
-Permits for movement into or out of an eradication area shall be of the form and content prescribed by the Administrator.
-(3-31-22)

 123. Designated Surveillance Area (DSA).

-All intact cattle and domestic bison within a DSA are subject to additional rule requirements for the prevention or eradication of brucellosis.
+All intact cattle and domestic bison that reside or seasonally graze within a DSA are subject to additional rule requirements for the prevention or eradication of brucellosis.
 (3-31-22)

 01. Individual Identification Requirements.
-All intact cattle and domestic bison, regardless of age, that leave the DSA must be identified with official individual identification.
+All intact cattle and domestic bison, regardless of age, that leave the DSA must be identified with official individual electronic identification.
 (3-31-22)

 02. Testing Requirements Within The DSA.
 The following official brucellosis test requirements apply to all test eligible cattle and domestic bison that are or have been located within the DSA at any time between January 1 and June 15 of any calendar year.
 (3-31-22)